mdanishharoon/FileExplorer/README.md

    - **Delete**: Select an item, choose "Delete" from the menu, and confirm the action.
 4. **View Properties**: Select a file and choose "Properties" from the menu to view detailed information.

-## Conclusion

-FileManager simplifies file management tasks while ensuring a seamless user experience.
-Whether you need to navigate through directories or perform file operations, this application provides the tools necessary to efficiently manage your files.

----

-Feel free to explore the functionality and enhance your file management capabilities with FileManager!